riccardobl/openagents-plugins-kv/README.md

   "key":"testKey", // the key
   "value":"testValue", // the value
-  "expireAfter": 60000, // optional: the key-value pair will be deleted after this time in ms "relays":["wss://nostr.rblb.it:7777"], // the nostr relays to use for finalization "authorPriv":"", // optional: the private key of the author, if not specified a new key will be generated }' npm run start
+  "expireAfter": 60000, // optional: the key-value pair will be deleted after this time in ms "relays":["wss://nostr.rblb.it:7777"], // optional: the nostr relays to use for finalization.
+The default relays configured in the nostr-kv instance will be used if not specified
+  "authorPriv":"", // optional: the private key of the author, if not specified a new key will be generated }' npm run start
 ```